 - Things to do before you go live on Vimeo OTT

-Things to do before you go live on Vimeo OTT
+Things to do before you go live on Vimeo OTTPrep your Vimeo OTT account

-To stream with Vimeo OTT, you need to have a proper subscription account set up!
-You do NOT need to have an existing Livestream account to get started.
-Make sure you have the following:
+To stream with Vimeo OTT, you need to have a Growth or Enterprise account set up.
+Additionally, make sure you have the following:

-- Subscription Product live - Have your Subscription product all ready to go first.
+- Subscription Product live - Have your subscription product or transactional product all ready to go first.

-- Active Category/Collection - Create a Collection or Category that this live stream will live in for your customers.
+- Active Category/Collection - If you have a subscription product create a Collection or Category that this live stream will live in for your customers.
 We recommend it living in the featured Carousel Category so viewers see it at the top of your Browse page.

 Pick & set up your live video encoder